 Dig your toes into the golden sand of Daymer Bay and let the salty air clear your mind and lift your spirit.

 Heading north of Wadebridge, a 6-mile drive will take you to the gentle sweep of Daymer Bay, backed by towering dunes.
-A delicately arching beach covered in powdery golden sand, it is as perfect for days out with the family as it is for peaceful reflection, soaking in the bay’s undeniable natural beauty.
+A delicately arching beach covered in powdery golden sand, it is as perfect for days out with the family as it is for peaceful reflection, soaking up the bay’s undeniable natural beauty.

 A dog-friendly beach all year, Daymer has year-round appeal.
-Especially lovely in the early morning and shoulder seasons, you can often be treated to all but empty swathes of sand, indented only by your footsteps and the erratic trail of your foot-pawed pal.
+Especially lovely in the early morning and shoulder seasons, you can often be treated to all but empty swathes of sand, indented only by your footsteps and the erratic trail of your four-pawed pal.
 Trace the shoreline and throw ball after ball for you pup, inhaling the revitalising sea air.

 If you have little ones with you, the masses of sand make for excellent castle-making competitions.
 Build giant forts, sun cream-clad under summer sunshine, and dig out moats to defend your grainy masterpieces.
 Along the beach you will find little shells and sea glass gems to decorate your fortress, before deciding the champion and rewarding the victor with a treat from the cool box.